 How Do Home Teeth Aligners Work?

-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

-Absolutely — in certain cases.
-While home alignment systems are known for treating crowding and spacing issues, they can effectively correct certain overjet cases as well, depending on the cause and severity.
+In certain cases, yes.
+While home aligners are most effective for crowding and spacing issues, they can effectively correct certain overjet cases as well, depending on the cause and severity.

-Oftentimes, overjet is purely dental in nature.
-This means the condition is caused by the upper teeth erupting at an angle and protruding out instead of down.
-However, other times the condition is skeletal (related to the positioning or growth of the jaws).
-Overjet can be the result of an underdeveloped lower jaw or a difference in upper and lower arch length.
+Overjets are often purely dental, which means they affect the teeth, but not the jaw.
+These cases typically stem from upper teeth that erupt at an angle and protrude out instead of down.
+However, other times, the condition is skeletal — related to jaw positioning or growth.
+Overjet can result from an underdeveloped lower jaw or a difference in upper and lower arch length.

-Home aligners can treat bite conditions that fall into the mild to moderate category, and typically, these cases are dental, not skeletal.
-Home aligner treatments do not include the one-on-one attention from an orthodontist that’s necessary to correct severe jaw misalignments or development issues.
-So, if you’re looking for a large-scale jaw or facial transformation, you may want to consider a more robust treatment option (such as braces).
+Home aligners can only treat mild bite conditions, and typically, these cases are dental, not skeletal.
+Home aligner treatments don’t include the consistent one-on-one attention from an orthodontist that’s necessary to correct severe jaw misalignments or development issues.
+So, if you’re looking for a large-scale jaw or facial transformation, you should look into more robust treatment options (such as braces).

-That said, if your case of overjet inhabits the mild to moderate end of the spectrum, home aligners might be a perfectly viable option for you.
+That said, if your case of overjet falls on the mild end of the spectrum, home aligners might be a perfectly viable option for you.